-Observations Suggestion(s) Packaging efficiency is too low Gigapack III packaging extract is very sensitive to slight variations in temperature; therefore, store the packaging extracts at the bottom of a -80°C freezer and avoid transferring tubes from one freezer to another Do not allow the packaging extracts to thaw Avoid use of ligase buffers containing PEG, which can inhibit packaging To ensure DNA concentration is sufficient, ligate at DNA concentrations of 0.2 μ g/ μ l or greater and package between 1 and 4 μ l of the ligation reaction Never package >4 μl of the ligation reaction, which causes dilution of the proteins contained within the packaging extract Neither a bacterial lawn nor plaques is observed on the plate Be sure to spin down the chloroform completely prior to removing an aliquot for titering as chloroform can inhibit the reaction
+Observation Suggestion(s) Packaging efficiency is too low Ensure that the packaging extracts are properly stored.
+Gigapack III packaging extract is very sensitive to slight variations in temperature; therefore, store the packaging extracts at the bottom of a -80°C freezer and avoid transferring tubes from one freezer to another.
+Do not allow the packaging extracts to thaw.
+Avoid the use of ligase buffers containing PEG, which can inhibit packaging.
+The DNA concentration in the packaging extract may be too low.
+Ligate at DNA concentrations of 0.2 μg/μl or greater and package between 1 and 4 μl of the ligation reaction.
+Packaging extract protein concentration may be too low.
+Never package >4 μ l of the ligation reaction to prevent dilution of the proteins contained within the packaging extract.
+During titering, neither a bacterial lawn nor plaques is observed on the plate Chloroform, added after packaging to prevent bacterial contamination, may be present while titering.
+Be sure to spin down the chloroform completely prior to removing an aliquot of the viral stock for titering.